 Piano Workshops and Summer Adventures

 I’ve come to the end of a very busy Summer.
-It has been stimulating and enjoyable on so many levels, and it’s a privilege to travel to interesting parts of the world, meeting and working with different piano students, teachers, music lovers, and (hopefully) spreading the love for the piano.
+It has been stimulating and enjoyable on so many levels.
+It’s a privilege to travel to interesting parts of the world and I have met and worked with different piano students, teachers, and music lovers.

 Music courses, particularly piano courses, are thriving and I’ve written about them on countless occasions.
 For teachers, courses can be a great way to connect with both students and fellow teachers, sharing ideas and thoughts about teaching, discovering new repertoire, and discussing various aspects of piano practice and performance.

-After nine intense days in Singapore and Malaysia, mainly giving workshops for piano teachers, I spent two weeks on back to back courses serving as a faculty member at PIANO WEEK which is held at Moreton Hall School in Shropshire (UK).
-This course, lasting seven days, offers piano students comprehensive study with an excellent faculty (usually six or seven tutors: see photo above left).
+After nine intense days in Singapore and Malaysia, I mainly gave workshops for piano teachers.
+I then spent two weeks on back-to-back courses serving as a faculty member at PIANO WEEK.
+This event is held at Moreton Hall School in Shropshire (UK).
+This course, lasting seven days, offers piano students comprehensive study with an excellent faculty.

 The next stop on my Summer adventure was to a new festival held in Italy at Montecatini, near Florence in Tuscany.
-The Montecatini Piano Festival is still in its first year, but has already attracted considerable attention worldwide, with international artists and faculty members, including Hollywood composer and ‘cellist Martin Tillman, pianist and Leeds Piano Competition first-prize winner Sofya Gulyak, concert master and violinist Emanuel Salvador, and the Serbian piano duo, LP Duo.
+The Montecatini Piano Festival is still in its first year.
+However, it has already attracted considerable attention worldwide.
+There are international artists and faculty members, including Hollywood composer and ‘cellist Martin Tillman.
+Other attendees include pianist Sofya Gulyak, who won the Leeds Piano Competition first prize, and Emanuel Salvador, who is a concert master and violinist, as well as the Serbian piano duo, known as LP Duo.

-Organised by Japanese pianist Aisa Ijiri, this festival enjoys an idyllic setting at the Montecatini Terme (or spa, for which the town is famous), and it was a pleasure to work in such surroundings with beautiful Steinway pianos (both PIANO WEEK and the Montecatini Piano Festival are sponsored by Steinway & Sons).
+Organised by Japanese pianist Aisa Ijiri, this festival enjoys an idyllic setting at the Montecatini Terme.
+This is a spa for which the town is famous.
+It was a pleasure to work in such surroundings with beautiful Steinway pianos.
+Both PIANO WEEK and the Montecatini Piano Festival are sponsored by Steinway & Sons.
 At this course and festival, I gave several piano lessons focusing on my music, as well as a new venture for me, a composition workshop for students.

 A comment reiterated time and again from students, particularly on intensive courses such as PIANO WEEK, is just how much is learnt, digested and, ultimately, improved in a short space of time.
 Few participants have the luxury of studying with several teachers simultaneously, as well as attending piano seminars, workshops, composition, sight-reading, memorisation, duet classes, and many other musical (as well as non-musical!) activities, which are all included on this course.